 Given $D^{T \shortrightarrow L, t}$ and $D^{A \shortrightarrow T}$, we aim to learn an E2E SLU model $\tilde{\Theta}^{A \shortrightarrow L}$ that performs close to ${\Theta}^{A \shortrightarrow L, t}$.
 This is zero-shot, as training our $\tilde{\Theta}^{A \shortrightarrow L}$ uses no speech-semantics pairs $D^{A \shortrightarrow L, t}$.
 We created the below two datasets to study this problem:

 \textbf{Matched Speech: VoxPopuli2SLUE.} We use \textit{SLUE-VoxPopuli}~\cite{shon2022slue} as the target domain text-to-semantics data $D^{T \shortrightarrow L, t} $.
 The external speech-to-text data $D^{A \shortrightarrow T}$ is from \textit{VoxPopuli}~\cite{wang2021voxpopuli}.
-Because the two are matched (SLUE-VoxPopuli and VoxPopuli are both from European Parliamentary proceedings).
 We denote this dataset as VoxPopuli2SLUE.
-In our notation, \textbf{matched} means
+Its domain is matched, because SLUE-VoxPopuli and VoxPopuli are both from European Parliamentary proceeding scenario.

-\textbf{Found Speech: MiniPS2SLURP.} We use \textit{SLURP}~\cite{bastianelli2020slurp} as the target domain text-to-semantics data $D^{T \shortrightarrow L, t}$. \textit{Mini-PS}~\cite{galvez2021people} provides the other-domain speech-to-text pairs $D^{A \shortrightarrow T, o}$.
-SLURP is in the voice commands domain for controlling family robots.
-It consists of 18 scenarios, with semantics of ``scenario", ``action", ``intent" and ``entity".
-But Mini-PS is a subset of People's Speech corpus, with 32,255 speech-to-text pairs in diverse domains.
-We then mix $D^{A \shortrightarrow T, o}$ from Mini-PS and $D^{A \shortrightarrow T, t}$ from SLURP.
-The resulting dataset, MiniPS2SLURP, gives the \textbf{found} (mismatched) setting.
+\textbf{Found Speech: MiniPS2SLURP.} We use \textit{SLURP}~\cite{bastianelli2020slurp} as the target domain text-to-semantics data $D^{T \shortrightarrow L, t}$. \textit{Mini-PS}~\cite{galvez2021people} provides the external-domain speech-to-text pairs $D^{A \shortrightarrow T, \epsilon}$.
+SLURP is in the voice command domain for controlling family robots.
+But Mini-PS is a subset of People's Speech corpus, with 32,255 speech-to-text pairs in diverse domains, such as TV, news, and sermons.
+We then mix $D^{A \shortrightarrow T, \epsilon}$ from Mini-PS and $D^{A \shortrightarrow T, t}$ from SLURP for $D^{A \shortrightarrow T}$.
+MiniPS2SLURP is \textit{mismatched} with SLURP's target domain, as it is dominated by \textbf{found} data from other domains.